This page is about car accident claims involving Progressive Insurance in Maryland.

 “Progressive writes lower insurance policies for its policyholders and offers lower initial settlement offers than other companies in Maryland.”

 The fact that Progressive’s initial offers are low across the board suggests that this is a company strategy.
-This might be explained by their smaller insurance policies—their adjusters are more willing to gamble with low ball offers knowing that policy limits are low if the low ball strategy backfires.
+Their smaller insurance policies might explain this—their adjusters are more willing to gamble with lowball offers knowing that policy limits are low if the lowball strategy backfires.

-We pulled a selection of first offers based on the amount of medical bills the victim had in order to give you an idea of Progressive’s low settlement offers.
+We pulled a selection of first offers based on the amount of medical bills the victim had to give you an idea of Progressive’s low settlement offers.

 You can see from these figures that Progressive’s offers often do not even cover the cost of the accident victim’s medical bills, let alone compensate them for other damages.
 The company gets away with this by saying either that the medical treatment was unnecessary or that the bill is inflated.